 To ensure your tank is properly repaired it will be best to book a septic tank inspection.
 This will uncover any issues and fixes needed.

-If you decide to repair or replace your septic tank, make sure you stick to a regular emptying schedule to ensure the best possible maintenance of your septic tank.
+If you decide to repair or replace your septic tank, make sure you stick to a regular emptying schedule to ensure your septic tank is properly maintained.
 You'll also benefit from having a regular septic tank inspection.
 This will reduce the chances of these septic tank problems popping up again in the future.